sardinia travel guide, best beaches, beautiful italy travel

 Although Sardinia has long been a favorite summer destination for the European jet-set and yachty crowd, few people outside of Europe know it exists (which is probably how the Italians want to keep it, LOL).
 Famous for its gorgeous beaches and sparkling, crystal-clear azure waters, and ravishing natural beauty, Sardinia has it all.
 It’s a little like if Spain, Italy, and the British Virgin Islands had an island baby.

 The culture here on Sardinia is Italian at its core, but more rustic and stripped back.
-Though it’s highly sought-after by the world’s elite, it’s actually not glitzy and glam in the least (at least not when comparing it to somewhere like Capri).
-No, Sardinia is more rustic, more naturally beautiful, and highly understated.
+Though it’s highly sought-after by the world’s elite, it’s actually not glitzy and glam (at least not when comparing it to somewhere like Capri).
+No, Sardinia is more rustic, warm, more naturally beautiful, and understated.
 The people here don’t come to be seen, or be a part of the scene, they come to get away, to have a nice vacation with their loved ones.
 It seemed like to us, sometimes people go to a place like Capri or a Positano to show off a little, whereas you go to a place like Sardinia for yourself.

 The people who come to Sardinia are hardly ever first-timers.
 They summer here, every year, and honestly, I’m pretty jealous of them.
 Sardinia is a paradise island that grabs your heart and blows your mind, and makes you want to return year after year.
+Which is why we returned four years later after our honeymoon with our family in tow as well!
+And saw the island from a whole new perspective.
+I love Sardinia and if you’re a beach and Italy lover like I am, I think you guys will, too!

 So let’s get to the Ultimate Guide to Sardinia so you guys can plan your trip!